-The AOA also recommends an annual eye exam for any adult who wears eyeglasses or contacts.
+The American Optometric Association also recommends an annual eye exam for any adult who wears eyeglasses or contacts.
 If you don’t normally need vision correction, you still need an eye exam every two to three years up to the age of 40, depending on your rate of visual change and overall health.
 Doctors often recommend more frequent examinations for adults with diabetes, high blood pressure and other disorders, because many diseases can have an impact on vision and eye health.

 If you are over 40, it’s a good idea to have your eyes examined every one to two years to check for common age-related eye problems such as presbyopia, cataracts and macular degeneration.